Here are the elements for a great weekend in Houston

 4 PM: You won't find a more civilized place for drinks than Anvil Bar & Refuge.
 This former tire store-turned-hotspot on Lower Westheimer serves up a wide array of creative cocktails developed by master mixologist Bobby Heugel.
 Everything about this place is inviting, from the warm woods and extra-long bar top to the expert bartenders who know their regulars by name.
 Craft beer fans can't miss Hay Merchant, with 80 beers on tap, 5 casks and a killer bar menu.

 7 PM: When you think Texas, you think steak.
 And Houston is home to some of the best steakhouses in the Lone Star State.
 Try Vic & Anthony’s downtown for a perfect porterhouse and an award-winning wine list.
 Other downtown favorites include III Forks and Morton’s, but there are many more.
 If you leave any of these steakhouses with even an inkling of hunger, something is seriously wrong.

 9 PM: After dinner downtown, head a few blocks south to Midtown for a little pub crawling.
 You’ll want to check out Little Woodrows for a smorgasbord of beer options in a traditional ice house vibe.
-Just a few blocks away is Pub Fiction where you’ll find a lot of live music, and Wonderbar is an urbane, trippy spot with an intergalactic interior.
+Just a few blocks away is Pub Fiction where you’ll find a lot of live music, and Wooster's Garden, where an urban interior sets the scene for craft cocktails and brew.
 Get a kick out of German beer culture?
 Head over to Bar Munich.
 If you want a more alternative scene, Poison Girl on Westheimer has a kitchy décor, large patio and pinball machines for entertainment.